lazorfuzz/liowebrtc/README.md

 `new LioWebRTC(options)`

 - `object options`
-  - `string url` - url for your socket.io signaling server.
+  - `string url` - *optional* url for your socket.io signaling server
   - `bool debug` - *optional* logs all webrtc events
   - `string nick` - *optional* sets your nickname.
 Peers' nicknames can be accessed with `peer.nick`
   - `[string|DomElement|Ref] localVideoEl` - Can be a ref, DOM element, or ID of the local video